Mail Code CS

 Adele Simmons Hall 216

-Jennifer’s primary research interests are in 3D development for animation, analog and digital games, and accessibility and intersectionality of world building and concept development for games and animation.
+Gutterman’s primary research interests are in 3D development for animation, analog and digital games, and accessibility and intersectionality of world-building and concept development for games and animation.

 This course will look at how the digital and analog game worlds were impacted by the global pandemic.
 We will explore how the pandemic changed game design workflows and expectations of human interaction in the games industry and focus on project-based game design that is relational to the human experience of the pandemic.
 Students will be encouraged to consider in person and remote elements to game design challenges in the process of creating a hybrid game that utilizes user experience that contains both remote and in person/community game elements.
 Students will consider accessibility and technology limitations as well as physical game component questions that are designed to work between local and remote play.
 Students should expect research and documentation as well as game prototyping in digital and paper format.
 Keywords: analog games, digital games